Skip to main content

 It is a process of supplying the body with the precise molecular keys it needs to unlock its own latent potential for growth and regeneration.

 The core principle is the modulation of signaling cascades.
-Hormones like testosterone and peptides do not create new biological functions; they amplify or attenuate existing ones.
+Hormones like testosterone and growth hormone peptides do not create new biological functions; they amplify or attenuate existing ones.
 They are potent signaling molecules that, upon binding to their receptors, initiate a chain reaction of phosphorylation events.

 This process involves adding a phosphate group to a series of proteins, activating each one in sequence like falling dominoes.
 This cascade ultimately reaches a terminal effector protein, such as mTOR (mechanistic Target of Rapamycin), which then executes the final command for protein synthesis.
 The entire art and science of protocol design lie in understanding how to initiate this cascade reliably and safely.